 Add your name to the letter, urging the UK’s Chief Prosecutors to drop all charges against peaceful protestors now.

-I am writing to you to express deep concern at the arrests and potential prosecutions of over 700 individuals peacefully protesting the UK government’s recent proscription of ‘Palestine Action’.
+I am writing to you to express deep concern at the over 2100 arrests and potential prosecutions of hundreds of individuals peacefully protesting the UK government’s recent proscription of ‘Palestine Action’.

-Since the ban against ‘Palestine Action’ came into effect on 5 July, over 700 people have been arrested across the country for their engagement in acts of peaceful protest opposing the proscription.
+Since the ban against ‘Palestine Action’ came into effect on 5 July, police have made over 2100 arrests across the country for their engagement in acts of peaceful protest opposing the proscription.
 The majority of these arrests have followed protests organised by Defend Our Juries (DOJ), a grassroots campaigning group, where people have held placards with the slogan, “I oppose genocide, I support Palestine Action”.

-As of 21 August 2025, 70 individuals across the UK have been formally charged with terror related offences, under either section 12 or section 13 of the UK’s 2000 Terrorism Act, with three individuals, at the time of writing, known to be appearing in court on 16 September.
+As of 15 October 2025, 170 individuals across the UK have been formally charged with terror related offences, under either section 12 or section 13 of the UK’s 2000 Terrorism Act.

 Numerous human rights groups, including Amnesty International, have documented and exposed extensively Israel’s continuing genocide against Palestinians in the Occupied Gaza Strip.